0xarchit/ByokChat/.github/CONTRIBUTING.md

-# Contributing to CustomChats
+# Contributing to BYOK Chat

-Thank you for considering contributing to CustomChats!
+Thank you for considering contributing to BYOK Chat!
 We welcome contributions from everyone.
 By participating in this project, you agree to abide by our code of conduct.

 ## How to Contribute